mkudija/mkudija.github.io/reading-notes/_md/~Roman Pilgrimage.md

 - Mary's last recorded words point toward her son: "Do whatever he tells you."
 (75, cf. [[Jn-02#v11]])
 - Cites *[[2021-01-27-The Spirit of the Liturgy#^02e2ec|The Spirit of the Liturgy]]* on freedom, followed by: "Israel confuses freedom with license...Dominican theologian Servias Pinckaers called it *freedom for excellence*: the freedom to choose the tings that are truly good and that make for genuine human flourishing. [[True Freedom|Genuine freedom]] consists in developing the moral habit—the virtue—of making good decisions.
 (168-169)
 - "In the Paschal Mystery of the Cross and Resurrection, the victory has already been won, in him.
 It remains to be won in us."
 (170)
+- Servais Pinckaers: Growth in the virtues can be compared to learning a language or mastering a musical instrument.
+The [[True Freedom|"freedom of excellence"]] which the cardinal virtues make possible is lived through the moral habits tha the grace of Christ enables us to develop over the course of a lifetime.
+(213-214, cf. *[[~The Sources of Christian Ethics|The Sources of Christian Ethics]]*)
+- "[[John Paul II|Wojtyła]] had a special affection for the gospel of St. John and used to read it aloud to himself in POlish when he lied at the Belgian College."
+(241)
+-

 ## Pilgrimage Church Notes
 *[[Travel-Rome]]*